SuperOfficeDocs/superoffice-docs/docs/admin/license/expander-services/tool-box.md

 In addition, using the well documented APIs, you can create your own integrations and applications that works together with SuperOffice and develop and test these with a sandbox tenant.

-## How does Developer Tools work?
+## How does Development Tools work?

-When you subscribe to Developer Tools, additional options become available in the **Settings and maintenance** module.
+When you subscribe to Development Tools, additional options become available in the **Settings and maintenance** module.

 The license is added to your [tenant][9] through SuperOffice Operation Center and billed monthly to the customer.

-You may continue to use Developer Tools as often you like until you cancel the subscription.
+You may continue to use Development Tools as often you like until you cancel the subscription.
 You may add as many customizations that you want without affecting the subscription fee.

 No [custom application][5] will be made available to your SuperOffice CRM Online solution unless subscribed.
 If the customer cancels their subscription, the application will be deactivated/unavailable.

 > [!NOTE]
 > API usage (a metered costs) is activated by the use of some of these tools.

-## When do you need to buy Developer Tools?
+## When do you need to buy Development Tools?

-If you need access to the SuperOffice APIs or any of the advanced extensibility features, you probably need to subscribe to Developer Tools.
+If you need access to the SuperOffice APIs or any of the advanced extensibility features, you probably need to subscribe to Development Tools.
 Pricing is listed at [superoffice.com][10].

 | Scenario/envir | Online | On-premise |
 |----------------|--------|------------|